JuliaLang/julia/stdlib/Random/docs/src/index.md

 ## Hooking into the `Random` API

-There are two orthogonal ways to extend `Random` functionalities:
+There are two mostly orthogonal ways to extend `Random` functionalities:
 1) generating random values of custom types
 2) creating new generators

 The API for 1) is quite functional, but is relatively recent so it may still have to evolve in subsequent releases of the `Random` module.
 For example, it's typically sufficient to implement one `rand` method in order to have all other usual methods work automatically.

-The API for 2) is close to non-existent, and may require more work than strictly necessary from the implementor, in order to support standard types of generated values.
+The API for 2) is still rudimentary, and may require more work than strictly necessary from the implementor, in order to support usual types of generated values.

 ### Generating random values of custom types

 There are two categories: generating values from a type (e.g. `rand(Int)`), or from a collection (e.g. `rand(1:3)`).
 The simple cases are explained first, and more advanced usage is presented later.

-#### generating values from a type
+#### Generating values from a type

 Given a type `T`, it's currently assumed that if `rand(T)` is defined, an object of type `T` will be produced.
-In order to define `rand(T)`, the following method can be defined:
+In order to define random generation of values of type `T`, the following method can be defined:
-`rand(rng::AbstractRNG, ::Random.SamplerType{T})`.
+`rand(rng::AbstractRNG, ::Random.SamplerType{T})` (this should return what `rand(rng, T)` is expected to return).

 Let's take the following example: we implement a `Die` type, with a variable number `n` of sides, numbered from `1` to `n`.
 We want `rand(Die)` to produce a die with a random number of up to 20 sides (and at least 4):